davwheat/thomasr.me/_posts/2017-04-05-my-first-real-experience-with-linux.md

 After rebooting, my laptop’s screen presented me with an FDISK message telling me that my drive was clean.
 I waited a bit for it to do something, and nothing happened.
 Force shutting down the system did nothing; it still booted into the same message.
 Assuming this was the fault of the Nvidia driver, I booted into recovery mode and removed all Nvidia packages.
 As I expected, this fixed my issue.
 Not wanting to go through even more hassle, I decided to just live with integrated graphics.

 ### Games & Software Compatibility
-{% include legacy/image.html path="software.png" caption="The software center." %}
+{% include legacy/image.html path="software.png" caption="The software centre." %}

-I was pleasantly surprised with the amount of applications available in the software center, and I was able to install most of my required programs using it.
+I was pleasantly surprised with the amount of applications available in the software centre, and I was able to install most of my required programs using it.
 Sadly, a few programs I use aren't available on Linux, but I was able to find decent alternatives for most of them.
 For things like Sony Vegas and the Adobe suite I just reboot into Windows and use them there; no fancy virtual machines for me just yet.

 Games on the other hand are a different story.
 Only 46 out of my 96 Steam games are playable on Linux.
 Luckily most of my favourites work, but a lot of them don’t.